How to Tell If Watermelon Is Bad

 How to Know if a Watermelon is Ripe

 The easiest way to tell if a watermelon is ripe is to knock on it.
 A good rule of thumb is to listen for a hollow sound.
-Please give it a good whack and listen closely.
+Give it a good whack and listen closely.
 If it sounds hollow, you’re good!

 I also look for a yellow spot on the underside where it rested on the vine.
 This is called the field spot.

-Another good indicator of ripeness is a thick rind on a watermelon.
+Another good indicator of ripeness is a thick rind.
 A thick rind develops naturally on a watermelon as it grows.
 This watermelon rind helps protect the juicy flesh inside from insects, damage, and dehydration.

 How to Store Whole Watermelon